dpneumo/Dijkstra/README.md

 See [https://en.wikipedia.org/wiki/Dijkstra's_algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) Dijkstra's algorithm for finding the shortest paths between nodes in a weighted graph

 Though I was aware of Dijkstra's algorithm I had no use case for it until I encountered Advent of Code.
 Implementing this in Ruby has helped my understanding of the algorithm.
+Read through descriptions of the algorithm then with "book closed" wrote the code to cement the understanding.
+Lots of iterations and "puts" testing.
+Frequent renaming to make the code more readable and understandable (to me).
+Naming is hard. :-)

 Putting it on Github will make it easier for me to find in the future and perhaps be useful to someone else.
 Corrections and recommendations for improvements are welcome.

 The 2 classes used: